sarathlal/sarathlal.github.io/_posts/2024-05-1-how-to-safely-enable-svg-file-uploads-in-wordpress.md

 ---
 layout: post
 title:  How to Safely Enable SVG File Uploads in WordPress
-meta-description: Learn how to safely enable SVG file uploads in WordPress for administrator users.
+description: Learn how to safely enable SVG file uploads in WordPress for administrator users.
 This guide includes step-by-step instructions and security tips to ensure your site remains secure while leveraging the benefits of SVG images.
 tags:
   - WordPress
   - WP Code Snippets